Table of Contents

 On our second trip (2017), I just walked into a Vodaphone store in Verona and bought a prepaid SIM card for our Huawei Hotspot.
 It was effortless and no coda fiscal needed.
 That said, things can always change, so do your research before you leave.

 By the way: Apple Maps rocks in Italy.
 It rarely led us astray.
-That said, paper maps are pretty helpful and won’t drain your battery to nothing.
+That said, paper maps are pretty helpful and won’t drain your battery.
 We like Popout Maps.

 Understand WiFi is Only Sometimes Available